 Mesa County invited every incorporated city and special district in the County to participate in the multi-jurisdictional Mesa County Hazard Mitigation Planning process.
 The Disaster Mitigation Act requires that each jurisdiction participate in the planning process and officially adopt the multi-jurisdictional hazard mitigation plan.
-Each jurisdiction that chose to participate in the planning process and development of the plan was required to meet plan participation requirements defined at the beginning of the process, which included the following:
+Each jurisdiction that chose to participate in the planning process and development of the plan was required to meet minimum plan participation requirements of attending at least one planning meeting.
+Participants were, however, encouraged to participate in the entire process, which included the following:

 - Designate a representative to serve on the HMPC

 - Participate in HMPC meetings

 - Complete and return worksheets

 - Identify mitigation actions for the plan

 - Review and comment on plan drafts

 - Inform the public, local officials, and other interested parties about the planning process and provide opportunity for them to comment on the plan

 - Formally adopt the Hazard Mitigation Plan